Crime, Police, and Police Resource Statistics

 - Crime rates are calculated on the basis of 1,000 population; population estimates are provided by BC Stats.

-- Population estimates are provided by BC Stats and may vary from that provided by Statistics Canada.
+- Population estimates provided by BC Stats may vary from those provided by Statistics Canada.

 - Crime statistics publications are not comparable with publications released in other years for two reasons:

-- Population estimates provided by BC Stats are sometimes retroactively adjusted to reflect updated census boundaries according to current policing jurisdiction boundaries.
+- Population estimates provided by BC Stats are sometimes retroactively adjusted to reflect updated census boundaries according to current policing jurisdiction boundaries; and

 - During the production of each year’s crime statistics, data from the previous year are revised to reflect any updates or changes that have been reported to Statistics Canada from individual police services.

-- For a more comprehensive version of our data qualifiers, please see Overview of Crime Data Collection in British Columbia (PDF).
+- For a more comprehensive version of our data qualifiers, please see Overview of Crime Data Collection in British Columbia.

 Police Use-of-Force Data

-Police Resources in British Columbia (PDF) (2015) contains information about policing costs, strengths and caseloads within the province.
+Police Resources in British Columbia (2019) contains information about policing costs, strengths and caseloads within the province.
 It also provides an overview of policing functions and responsibilities, a complete list of municipal, provincial and First Nations policing jurisdictions, and statistics about police resources.